GD-APTeam/Patch-Loader/README.md

   {
-    "address": uint32_t, // The start memory address location of the patch "bytes": uint8_t[], // The bytes to write to the memory address "cocos": bool|undefined // If the patch should be applied to cocos2d.dll }
+    "address": uint32_t, // The start memory address location of the patch "bytes": uint8_t[], // The bytes to write to the memory address "cocos": bool|undefined, // If the patch should be applied to cocos2d.dll "disabled": bool|undefined, // If the patch should be ignored }
 ]
 ```